vicaya/hypertable/README.md

         cd ~/build/hypertable
         make doc

-The source code documentation tree will get generated under ~/build/hypertable/doc.
-The thrift API reference documentation will get generated under ~/build/hypertable/gen-html.
 To view the docs, load the following file into a web browser:

-  ~/build/hypertable/doc/html/index.html for source code documentation and, ~/build/hypertable/gen-html/index.html for thrift API documentation.
+-  `~/build/hypertable/doc/html/index.html` for source code documentation and,
+-  `~/build/hypertable/gen-html/index.html` for Thrift API reference.
+-  `~/build/hypertable/hqldoc/index.html` for HQL reference.

-The thrift doc can also be generated independently (without doxygen installed) by running the follow command in the build tree:
+The Thrift API doc can also be generated independently (without doxygen installed) by running the follow command in the build tree:

     make thriftdoc

+Similarly HQL doc can be generated independently (without doxygen etc.):

+    make hqldoc